huggingface/transformers/docs/source/usage.rst

     print(nlp("I hate you"))
     print(nlp("I love you"))

-This should return a label ("POSITIVE" or "NEGATIVE") alongside a score, as follows:
+This returns a label ("POSITIVE" or "NEGATIVE") alongside a score, as follows:

 ::